-Contact the GSAS Fellowships Office: gsas-fellowships@fas.harvard.edu
+Contact the Harvard Griffin GSAS Fellowships Office: gsas-fellowships@fas.harvard.edu

-GSAS hosts several internal fellowship competitions and collaborates with the Committee on General Scholarships on Harvard-wide competitions:
+Harvard Griffin GSAS hosts several internal fellowship competitions and collaborates with the Committee on General Scholarships on Harvard-wide competitions:

 - Graduate Society Summer Predissertation Fellowships

-- GSAS Dissertation Completion Fellowships
+- Dissertation Completion Fellowships

 External Competitions